What Does the Liver Do? Understanding Its Key Functions

 Boosts the immune system

-How the liver keeps you healthy
+How the liver's hepatic functions keep you healthy

 When it comes to metabolism, the liver maintains blood sugar levels by storing and releasing glucose as needed.
 For example, during fasting or intense exercise, the liver converts stored glycogen back into glucose so the body can use it for energy.1-3

-Liver conditions
+Liver conditions and hepatocellular health

 When the liver is not working properly, a whole slew of health complications can arise, such as:1,2